sanchman21/datasci-project-b/README.md

 # readme

 Note: Please keep the neutrophil_images_kevin and a dated folder, both containing images into a directory named data which is in the same folder as the github repository (not inside the repository).
 This is because relative paths have been used in the code.
+You can use the following link to access the interactive website (might have a 1-2 minute wait time): https://cmml-sanchman21.whitehill-d0e79bfd.australiasoutheast.azurecontainerapps.io/

 # Code Structure